Sea Legs - The Crossroads

 I can tell that it's a man.

-He's got a military-style haircut.
+He's got a military style haircut.

+And I can tell that they're wearing the Coast Guard uniform.
 Not by any color, just by the sort of silhouette of it.

 I'm yelling, hey, what are you doing out there?
+Hey, just trying to get their attention.

 She's inside the bridge.

 This OOD has heard me screaming.
+She's my boss as a seaman.

-and she has come out to see what the deal is.
+And she has come out to see what the deal is.

-She's short, probably 5'2, blonde woman with big
+She's short, probably 5'2, blonde woman with big,

-like porthole glasses, just these big round glasses that you practically can't see past when you're talking to her.
+like, porthole glasses.
+Just these big round glasses that you practically can't see past when you're talking to her.

 So I hand her my night vision goggles.
+I say, there's someone standing on the bow.

-And I think the exact words out of her mouth were, oh shit
+And I think the exact words out of her mouth were oh shit

 because at this point now she's reached the same initial conclusion that I have of somebody's on the front of the boat and they might be getting ready to jump over the side